-According to PayScale, while an RN with ADN and BSN degrees will likely start out similar in pay (with the BSN making around $59,736 compared to $59,721 for the ADN), the RN with the BSN will see his or her pay increase faster and by a greater amount than the RN with the ADN.
-For example, an RN with a bachelor’s degree in nursing and five to nine years experience can expect to make about $74,371 compared to just $66,326 for an RN with the same level of experience and an associate’s degree.
+According to PayScale, an RN with ADN and BSN degrees will start out with different pay based on their education levels, with the BSN making around $86,520 compared to $70,700 for the ADN.
+Additionally, the RN with the BSN will see his or her pay increase faster and by a greater amount than the RN with the ADN.
+For example, an RN with a bachelor’s degree in nursing and five to nine years experience can generally expect to make more than an RN with the same level of experience and an associate’s degree, depending on geographic location.

 Of course, it’s not all about greater opportunities and earning potential — though who could blame you for taking these important factors into account?
 After all, one of the key findings of the IOM report behind the 80% by 2020 initiative was that more nurses with BSN degrees mean better patient outcomes.

 The American Association of Colleges of Nursing agrees with these findings, citing a number of studies showing that having more nurses with BSN degrees results in reduced patient mortality and failure-to-rescue rates.
 Studies have also found that nurses with Bachelor of Nursing degrees tend to have higher job satisfaction levels than RNs who do not have at least a bachelor’s degree.

 Nursing in the News